Hypercubers/dev.hypercubing.xyz/docs/infrastructure/server.md

 The leaderboards are hosted by a single Rust program that controls the Discord bot, database, and web server.

+1. Create a new user: `useradd leaderboards`.
+2. Add your SSH key to `/home/leaderboards/.ssh/authorized_keys`.
-Follow the database setup and running instructions in `README.md` at `https://github.com/Hypercubers/hypercubing-leaderboards`, including the cron job and useful scripts.
+3. Follow the database setup and running instructions in `README.md` at `https://github.com/Hypercubers/hypercubing-leaderboards`, including the cron job and useful scripts.

 ## Fancy command line setup